jorg-j/ImageHasher/README.md

 - [X] Add automatic duplicate datatable dump to csv function
 - [ ] Add Logging
-- [ ] Reset config from SA to Default
+- [X] Reset config from SA to Default
-- [ ] Reset .py files from SA to Default
+- [X] Reset .py files from SA to Default
 - [ ] Add check_images.py -> Write image to disk instead of preview
 - [ ] Add check_images.py entry point for docker
 - [ ] Add check_images.py new image write hash to db
 - [ ] Add check_images.py new image post write to db move from new/lookup to source
+- [ ] Add Data Directory for CSV gen